RackPing/api_client_samples/Jenkins/README.md

 Some Jenkins Pipeline scripts are included if you want to do automated building and testing of the scripts in the Docker/ folder.

-* jenkinsfile.smoketest
+* jenkinsfile.smoketest (easy)

 This Jenkins Pipeline script is recommended for testing the RackPing REST API samples Docker image build process, but without pushing to a repo hub.

 (Since Docker Hub is no longer free, not everybody wants to incur fees.)

-* jenkinsfile.dockerhub
+* jenkinsfile.dockerhub (advanced)

-This Jenkins Pipeline script is a sample showing the recommended "official Jenkins" way to use the full Jenkins and Docker plugins.
-You will need to customize the Docker Hub ID credentials and test it in your Jenkins environment.
-See jenkinsfile.smoketest for how to use the dir() and environment directives.
+This Jenkins Pipeline script is an advanced sample showing the recommended "official Jenkins" way to use the full Jenkins and Docker plugins.
+You will need to customize Jenkins and Docker node, which may take an hour if not previously configured.
+See the References section for more information.

 ## Configuration for Jenkins remote and Docker on a Mac OSX build node